openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

 cstor-cspc-xnxx-765bc8d899-7696q   3/3     Running   0          20m
 cstor-cspc-zdvk-777df487c8-l62sv   3/3     Running   0          20m
 ```
-In the above output cStor pool manager i.e **cstor-cspc-4tr5** which was schedule on lost node is in pending state and output of CSPC also shows only two HealthyCSPIInstances.
+In the above output cStor pool manager i.e **cstor-cspc-4tr5** which was scheduled on lost node is in pending state and output of CSPC also shows only two HealthyCSPIInstances.

-## Steps to be followed to move the pool from failed node to new node
+## Steps to be followed to migrate the volume from failed cStor pool to a new cStor pool or an existing cStor pool of the same CSPC

+**NOTE**: The CStorVolume related to the volume replicas that want to migrate should be **Healthy** then only we can perform the steps.

 ### Step1: Remove the cStorVolumeReplicas from the lost pool

-This step is required to remove pool from the lost node.
-Before removing the pool first we need to remove cStorVolumeReplicas in the pool or else admission server will reject the scale down request of admission server.
+This step is required to remove the pool from the lost node.
+Before removing the pool first we need to remove cStorVolumeReplicas in the pool or else the admission server will reject the scale down request of admission server.
 This can be achieved by removing the pool entry from the CStorVolumeConfig(CVC) spec section.

-**Note**: This step will be succeed only if the cstorvolume and target pod are in running state.
+**Note**: This step will succeed only if the cstorvolume and target pod are in running state.

 Edit and change the CVC resource corresponding to the volume
 ```sh